 Due to the use of kiCAD5, the Schematic & PCB-Data can't be processed with kiCAD4, I haven't tried this but the files are not backward compatible.
 Many things are different in Version 5 !

-All incl. in the presented archives.
-So have a closer look into them.
+All incl. in the presented archive.
+So have a closer look into it.